mevivekmevivek/Python/README.md

 # Python
-Python Projects and Fun activities
+Python Projects and Fun activities: The repository mainly consists of python programs developed for practice.